ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ##  Network Incident Correlated with Trouble Tickets

-In this document, the objective of the incident management is to identify probable causes and reduce duplicated tickets.
+In this document, the objective of the Incident Management is to identify probable causes and reduce duplicated tickets.

 Traditionally, troubleshooting ticket is created upon critical alert is received, e.g., due to excessive BGP flaps on a particular device by the OSS system.
-Such troubleshooting ticket will trigger network incident management in the network controller.
+Such troubleshooting ticket will trigger Network Incident Management in the network controller.
 Therefore normally troubleshooting tickets and network incident are managed by the OSS and the network controller respectively.
 However Network troubleshooting is sometimes complicated and requires data